rubik/rubik.github.io/content/post/ab-testing-inference.md

 Hypothesis testing is a form of statistical inference that uses representative samples to evaluate two mutually exclusive hypotheses.
 First, a tentative assumption is made about the parameter or distribution of interest.
 This assumption is called the "null hypothesis" and is denoted by $H_0$.
-By defining the null hypothesis, the alternative hypothesis, denoted $H_a$, is automatically defined: it is the opposite of what is stated in the null hypothesis.
-The hypothesis-testing procedure works as follows:
+The alternative hypothesis $H_a$ is fully specified by the null hypothesis: it is the opposite of what is stated in the null hypothesis, being the complementary set of possible parameter values.
+The hypothesis-testing procedure works as
+follows:

 1. from the sample data we calculate a **test statistic**, a numerical quantity that summarizes the properties of the sample.
 The test statistic assesses